UCL-ARC/green-hpc-course/episodes/renewable-energy.md

 - What does 100% renewable energy actually mean?
 - How do we claim 100% renewable energy on a power grid with mixed energy sources?
+- What impact do different renewable energy matching strategies make?

 ::::::::::::::::::::::::::::::::::::::::::::::::::